 - Can the neighbors report the occupation of the house?

 Yes.
-In fact, when a home is occupied, it is recommended that the owners go to the neighborhood community to file complaints for inconveniences that may speed up the procedure to evict the squatters.
+In fact, when a home is occupied, it is recommended that the owners go to the neighborhood community to file complaints about inconveniences that may speed up the procedure to evict the squatters.
 In fact, the community itself can file a lawsuit for cessation when the inconvenience generated by the people who occupy the property (tenant, usufructuary, squatter …) are repeated.

 - What does the Law say about the eviction of squatters?
 What penalties do squatters face through criminal and civil means?